5l1v3r1/hamboxexpress/README.md

 1. Clone this repository
 2. cd into the repository: `cd hamboxexpress`
 3. Start mongoDB if not done already.
 It should be something like `sudo service mongodb start`
+4. Create a password file in a `serverdata` directory:
+  - `mkdir serverdata`
+  - `htdigest -c serverdata/htpasswd "Config area" sysop`
+  - Enter password for user `sysop` (or whatever user you decide to create)
+  - You will need this login to start the client application
-4. `npm install`
+5. `npm install`
-5. `npm start`
+6. `npm start`
-6. connect with your browser to the Hambox ethernet address on port 8000
+7. connect with your browser to the Hambox ethernet address on port 8000

 ## Limitations